Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Nonadiabatic edge-state transfer

-As the non-adiabatic transfer protocol needs the NNN hoppings, as shown in Eq.~\eqref{eq:first_order_nested_commutator}, chiral symmetry~\cite{PhysRevB.99.035146, DAngelis_2020} is broken.
+As the nonadiabatic transfer protocol needs the NNN hoppings, as shown in Eq.~\eqref{eq:first_order_nested_commutator}, chiral symmetry~\cite{PhysRevB.99.035146, DAngelis_2020} is broken.
 However, aiming at transferring the edge state along the zero-energy eigenstate [Eq. \eqref{eq:eigenstate-zeroenergy}], the probabilities in the even sites are zero leading to zero hopping between even and even sites.
-Consequently, the first-order NC terms are simplified to be only located between the neighbouring sublattice A.
+Consequently, the first-order NC terms are simplified to only be located between the neighboring sublattice A.

 Subsequently, the second-order NC term goes as

 where \begin{wide}